 The book is required reading (not supplemental) in a for-credit class

 The library providing access to this book must reduce total course materials cost for students by at least 30%

-Faculty and students may request a purchase, and we can let you know if we are able to purchase it.
+Faculty and staff may request a purchase, and we can let you know if we are able to purchase it.

 *AL$ course materials purchase criteria are subject to change.
 AL$ is a grant-funded program and thus future availability of funds is not guaranteed.
 Depending on funding available, price caps on licensing costs may be implemented.

 The library’s ability to obtain and provide online access to a given text depends on a number of factors: